 NOTES ON PLAY

 I am interested in creating spaces where being and becoming are able to dance together for at least one instant; a medial place, for the play of movement and transformation.
 My installations act as playgrounds for the acting-out of play.
 A place where “living paintings/objects” are left to their own devices and are invited to perform with and for the viewer.
-The gallery space functions as the frame and the container for the potential of such a performance and the objects found within are what create the visual tensions that insinuate the movement for the game of play to be enacted.
+The gallery space functions as the frame and the container for the potential of such a performance, and the objects found within are what create the visual tensions that insinuate the movement for a game of play to be enacted.
 I am more concerned with the ambiguities of the act of play, than I am with the rules of the game.
 A game is played, it is not play.

 Play is also ritualistic.
-Performed within the sacred and often serious, these performative acts function within a symbolic order that often comes into being through the acting-out of a rite, a myth, a song and/or through the semantic relation between words, signs and icons.
+Performed within the sacred and often serious, these performative acts function within a symbolic order that often comes into being through the acting-out of a rite, a myth, a song and through the somantic relationships found between words and signs that are put into flight.
 These symbolic gestures are able to put into motion new belief systems that are able to stretch beyond the ordinary and into the sacred imaginary.
 Play, here, functions as an act of meditation for the body and for the spirit whose motion can bring one beyond a logical understanding of reality and into an intangibly unknown higher order.
 These spaces are often liminal, mystical, holy and mysterious.

 -To begin with the human body – to cover it, to conceal it and to contain it, so as to expose it, reveal it and set it free.-